splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/collaboration/collaboration.rst

 Splunk Real User Monitoring (RUM)
 ===================================================================================
 When you set up alerts to monitor RUM browser data, iOS RUM data, or manually instrumented Android applications, you can :ref:`alert directly on RUM data <rum-alerts>`.
 Use Observability Cloud teams to send notifications to relevant teams.
 See :ref:`admin-team-notifications` to learn how.

+To learn more about the kind of RUM data you can collect and alert on, see :ref:`get-started-rum`.